ritvikmath/jekyll-now/_posts/2017-4-3-How_Many_Hearts.md

 We will define two basic notions in answering this question.

 {:center: style="text-align: center"}
-**Heartrate**: The number of times a heart beats per minute measured in beats per minute (BPM) {:center}
+**Heart rate**: The number of times a heart beats per minute measured in beats per minute (BPM) {:center}

 {:center: style="text-align: center"}
-**Offset**: Given that two hearts share a heartrate, the time delay between their beats measured in seconds {:center}
+**Offset**: Given that two hearts share a heart rate, the time delay between their beats measured in seconds {:center}

-Thus, we say that **two hearts beat in sync if they have the same heartrate and same offset.**
+Thus, we say that **two hearts beat in sync if they have the same heart rate and same offset.**

 We will be using a half-empirical, half-theoretical approach to answering our question about how many hearts beat with yours.